NomiChirps/tplp2/README.md

   - [ ] Stretch goal: add a pinhole photodiode for self-calibration and/or self-test
   - [ ] Transfer from breadboard to permaproto
 - Nice-to-haves
+  - [ ] write a stress test for SpiManager. lotsa tasks, lotsa devices, all hammering away
+  - [ ] hook up tft backlight pin and add an adjustable brightness setting (PWM)
   - [ ] fix "bazel test //..." by adding target_compatible_with where appropriate
     - this will also involve fixing up rules_pico to make correct use of the defines PICO_NO_HARDWARE and PICO_ON_DEVICE
   - [ ] split out lvgl-bazel as its own library? eh, maybe later. it's already pretty much prepped though